-10.2.5 MAIN PLATFORM CRANE
+11.2.5 MAIN PLATFORM CRANE

-The platform crane, shall be designed according to EN 13852.
+If justified by the material handling study, with due consideration to maintenance and operating cost, the platform shall be equipped with a main platform crane, designed according to EN 13852.
 The platform crane shall serve the purpose of loading and unloading equipment and tools to/from supply vessels, CTVs and Service Operation Vessels (SOVs) as well as handling materials and components between the decks on the platform.
 The capacity, usability and availability of the crane shall be aligned with requirements identified in the material handling study.

-Alternatives to a main crane will be considered after material handling study has been reviewed by EirGrid and will be subject to final approval of EirGrid
+Alternatives to a main crane may be considered after material handling study has been reviewed by EirGrid and will be subject to final approval of EirGrid.

-The main crane should be tried and tested during construction and fabrication phase in yard before commissioning to ensure that smooth functioning and to identify any shortcomings of its operability.
+The main crane shall be load tested before sail away from fabrication yard and where deemed necessary checked offshore before first use and shall receive certification according DNV-ST-0378, Standard for Offshore and Platform Lifting Appliances.
 Respective stipulations for start of warranty phase and renewal of selected part should be made in the contract.